 5 Items I Didn’t Need

 Confession: This product is still in its original box.
 I ended up breastfeeding most of the time, so that’s partially why this product wasn’t super necessary.
 When we did prepare bottles, placing the bottle of milk in a cup of hot water warmed it up just enough.
 I can understand why a bottle warmer might be helpful if your baby is mostly bottle-fed, but if you plan to breastfeed, you can probably skip this item.

 I’ve never been the type to walk around a gym locker room naked or with a towel just around my waist, so I assumed that when I’m breastfeeding in public, I’d want to be as covered as possible.
 And yes, I did want to be covered, but I found that dressing for breastfeeding was sufficient.
 With flowy shirts or a big scarf, I could easily keep myself covered without the extra accessory of a nursing cover.

 3. A Breastfeeding Pillow

-I was pretty surprised how much I did not need this product after so many women raved about it as being a must-own.
-It is challenging to get the proper positioning when you’re new to breastfeeding, but I found these pillows to be uncomfortable (and I tried a few brands and styles).
+I was pretty surprised at how much I didn’t need this product after so many women raved about it as being a must-own.
+It is challenging to get in the proper positioning when you’re new to breastfeeding, but I found these pillows to be uncomfortable (and I tried a few different brands and styles).
 I had some stomach discomfort during the couple of weeks after giving birth, and these pillows made it worse.
 The fit never really worked for me.
 I actually found that using a standard pillow from our bed or a throw pillow from the couch worked better than a breastfeeding pillow most of the time.